-This September, PBS member stations invited key station supporters to the Windy City for the “Taste of Chicago” Insider Experience event.
-This two-day gathering provided exclusive access to PBS programs, hosts and producers.
-After two thrilling days, supporters from the OETA Foundation, Rocky Mountain PBS, Wisconsin Public Television, and WTIU left Chicago with a deeper appreciation for their role as partner with the member station to impact their communities.
+This September, PBS member stations invited key supporters to the Windy City for the “Taste of Chicago” Insider Experience.
+This gathering provided exclusive access to PBS programs, hosts and producers.
+After two thrilling days, supporters from the OETA Foundation, Rocky Mountain PBS, Wisconsin Public Television, and WTIU left Chicago with a deeper appreciation for their role as local community partners.
 The PBS Insider Experience delivers year-round engagement events that have helped station supporters gain a better understanding for the value of public television and their local station.
 These intimate gatherings provide a platform for station leaders and gift officers to leverage the quality and impact of PBS for cultivation and stewardship purposes.
-Insider Experience events have helped stations increase giving for their stations.
+Insider Experience events have helped stations increase giving for key community services.

-The “Taste of Chicago” provided station supporters two spectacular days focused on riveting PBS programs relevant to the Windy City.
-First, Geoffrey Baer, host of the 10 That Changed America series gave attendees a private architecture tour of the Chicago River, and took guests on the journey that is the epic drama of the river and the city.
+The “Taste of Chicago” gave station supporters two spectacular days focused on riveting PBS programs relevant to the Windy City.
+First, Geoffrey Baer, host of the “10 That Changed America” series, gave attendees a private architecture tour of the Chicago River and took guests on the journey that is the epic drama of the river and the city.
 Hanging on every colorful and descriptive word, station supporters got an exclusive glimpse of Baer’s abundant historical knowledge and captivating storytelling.

 “Taste of Chicago” culminated with an intimate discussion with NATURE CAT producer Caroline Bandkolik and co-creators, Adam Rudman and David Rudman, who presented an exciting look into the creative process of the children’s program and demonstrated how the educational curriculum is woven into each episode.
-This capstone piece of the two days focused on the educational mission of local PBS stations, and it allowed gift officers to reinforce the critical role of local stations to deliver trusted children’s programming and services to their communities.
-Jon Miskowski, Director of Television with Wisconsin Public Television said of the NATURE CAT presentation,
+This final piece of the two days in Chicago focused on the educational mission of local PBS stations, and allowed gift officers to reinforce the critical role of stations to deliver trusted children’s programming and services to their communities.
+Jon Miskowski, Director of Television with Wisconsin Public Television, said of the NATURE CAT presentation,

 “This showed our donors the heart of our work and the heart of the people doing the work.
 It reinforced our value and the reason our donors support us.”